 Ambition Scorecards create employee-level transparency and accountability around process.

 Daily accountability, long-term results.
 Our methodology combines target baselines of activity and effectiveness, with continual progress tracking of the long-horizon goals.
-Managers have the power to create scorecards for every role with custom metrics and scoring weights.
+Ambition allows for creation of scorecards for every role with custom metrics and scoring weights.

 Benefits of using Scorecards: